Skip to main content

 Enterprise Network Considerations

-Fleets are characterized by Helium with a public on-chain key which is paired with the RADIUS certificates.
-The network expects each pubkey/cert pair to be attached to a single NAS-ID.
-If a single NAS-ID is shared among multiple locations, the 'Brownfield Inventory System' disambiguates multiple locations for the purposes of coverage availability representation.
+Fleets are characterized on Helium with a public on-chain key which is paired with the RADIUS certificates.
+The entities created from the self-serve tooling expect each pubkey/cert pair to be attached to a single NAS-ID.
+Via the Helium Plus program, multiple NAS-IDs may be onboarded to a single certificate set.